nklabs/libnklabs/target/st/README.md

 Unfortunately, STM32CubeMX does not give us a way to provide user defined names for peripherals.
-Therefore we modify Core/Inc/main.h to include bindings between the periphers we expect to exist and the ones actually used.
+Therefore we modify Core/Inc/main.h to include bindings between the peripherals we expect to exist and the ones actually used.
 The following code is thus added to Core/Inc/main.h:

 (also a few declarations are included for functions that we have the